 Closing the Equity Gap and Opening Doors for First-Generation College Students

-Join us for a live conversation with two thought leaders who are inspiring national conversations about promoting first-generation student success.
-We’ll discuss practices and policies that are accelerating college completion rates and delivering employers a diverse and capable talent pipeline.
+Enjoy our conversation with two thought leaders who are inspiring national conversations about promoting first-generation student success.
+We discuss practices and policies that are accelerating college completion rates and delivering employers a diverse and capable talent pipeline.

 Jim Larimore is Chief Officer for the Center for Equity in Learning at ACT, where he leads ACT’s strategy to engage students, families, educators, and communities to promote equity in learning and success.
 Jim’s team develops programs, research, and partnerships to improve college and career readiness for all students.